 Doubt your beliefs

-The first and most important thing you need to do in order to escape the herd mentality is to question all the beliefs that have been handed to you by tradition.
+The first and most important thing you need to do in order to walk the path of non-conformity is to question all the beliefs that have been handed to you by tradition.

-Beliefs can be tremendously harmful, if they are not based on solid evidence — they can suppress your critical thinking, distort you perception of reality, and urge you to behave in irrational ways.
+Beliefs can be tremendously harmful, if they are not based on solid evidence — they can suppress your critical thinking, distort your perception of reality and urge you to behave in irrational or stupid ways.

 Stay away from what is keeping you down